Understanding the Shift from Accumulation to Retirement Income

 It’s no longer just about accumulation.

-It’s about turning what you’ve built into a reliable way to support your life.
+It’s about turning what you’ve built into a strategy to support your lifestyle.

 What Changes in Retirement